Dancer Transition Resource Centre

 - Provide the resources, information, and networking opportunities needed to make a successful transition into the profession;

-“We know of no other occupation that requires such extensive training, which is held in such esteem as a contribution to culture, and pays so little … In the long-run, the vitality of dance activity itself requires attention to the welfare of those engaged in it … The inadequacy of transition support not only creates significant challenges for individual dancers, but also imposes a social cost in the form of wasted human capital.”
+"We know of no other occupation that requires such extensive training, which is held in such esteem as a contribution to culture, and country so little ...
+In the long run, the vitality of dance activity itself requires attention to the welfare of those The Inadequacy of Transition ", in which he wrote:" The inadequacy of transition in the form of a social capital. "

 Making Changes: Facilitating the Transition of Dancers to Post-Performance Careers: William Baumol (New York University & Princeton University, USA); Joan Jeffri (Columbia University, USA); David Throsby (Macquarie University, AUS)

 A Profile of Professional Dancers in Canada , Kelly Hill, Hill Strategies Research Incorporated.
 Toronto 2005